API Explorer

 - Options:

-- Shopping cart: Shopping cart object is data that typically includes details like the list of items, quantity, price, and additional information like taxes, discounts, and user preferences.
+- Shopping cart contains transaction details including items, quantity, price, taxes, discounts, and user preferences.

-- Transaction channel: Transaction channel defines how a transaction is made: online payments, in-store purchases, mobile app transactions, or telephone payments.
+- Transaction channel defines how a transaction occurs: online payments, in-store purchases, mobile app transactions, or telephone payments.

-- Encrypted customer input: Encrypted customer input ensures the safety of sensitive data by transforming it into a secure format, protecting it from unauthorized access during transmission and storage.
+- Encrypted customer input protects sensitive data by transforming it into a secure format during transmission and storage.

-Before you press the "send" button and see the magic happen, you can validate your request, to ensure the correct details are present.
-This a useful especially in the case you have manually entered an API request body.
-In case you made to many changes, you can simply click on any feature, in the feature selection section on the left panel and then we will overwrite the API request.
-In case you pasted a JSON body in the "Request" panel and the formatting is wrong, you can click on the "beautify" button to fix the format.
+Before submitting your request, you can validate it to ensure all required details are present.
+This is especially useful if you manually entered the API request body.
+If you made changes and want to reset the request, click any feature in the feature selection panel on the left.
+The API request will be regenerated based on your selected features.
+If you pasted a JSON body in the Request panel and the formatting is incorrect, click the "Beautify" button to automatically format it.

-The "Response headers" tab shows you the headers that were included in the response, in case you need that information.
+The "Response headers" tab shows you the headers that were included in the response.

 The "Request" tab on the Response panel shows you the full request, including the body and the headers.